D-Link AC1200 (DIR-842) Review

 5 GHz.
 Throughput

-We conducted the tests for this metric in an identical way to the first, with the exception being the use of the 5 GHz. band instead of the 2.4 GHz. one.
+We conducted the tests for this metric in an identical way to the first, with the exception being the use of the 5 GHz. frequency rather than the 2.4 GHz. one.
 The D-Link performed much better, meriting a 5 out of 10 for its significantly improved performance.

 The D-Link started off this metric with a strong showing in the short distance tests, performing well above average with an average of 224 Mbit/s in the line of sight test and 213 Mbit/s in the obstructed test.
-This compared very favorably with the rest of the group, as shown in the chart below.
+This compared very favorably with the rest of the group.

 The D-Link's performance dropped to mediocrity in the medium distance tests.
 While it did about average in the obstructed test with 186 Mbit/s, its 198 Mbit/s in the line of sight was definitely on the substandard side, as shown below.